-Shashwath Santosh is a designer and researcher based in New York.
-Previously at Doris Dev.
+Shashwath Santosh is a designer based in New York.
+Currently at Google Creative Lab.

 About